vuejs/v2.vuejs.org/src/v2/guide/migration-vue-router.md

 ### `saveScrollPosition` <sup>replaced</sup>

 This has been replaced with a [`scrollBehavior` option](https://router.vuejs.org/en/advanced/scroll-behavior.html) that accepts a function, so that the scroll behavior is completely customizable - even per route.
-This opens many new possibilities, but to simply replicate the old behavior of:
+This opens many new possibilities, but to replicate the old behavior of:

 ``` js
 saveScrollPosition: true